gilesvangruisen/fetchnotes-todomvc/README.md

 You might notice that both collections (todos, persons) are in the same file.
 When I separated them, the app stopped working and threw an error, "Uncaught TypeError: Cannot read property '_listenerId' of undefined."
 This is something I'm working to understand and fix.

 This is my first time getting down and dirty with Backbones (I probably could have phrased that better.) so the code isn't exactly very clean or thorouhgly refactored.
-E.g. I left in a bunch of console logs that I used during development.
+E.g. I left in a bunch of console logs and comments that I used during development.

+***

 I'm going to continue experimenting with Backbones to get a better understanding of the framework and its nuances.

-## Thanks for you time!
+# Thanks for you time!